open-mmlab/mmdetection/README.md

 **2.23.0** was released in 28/3/2022:

 - Support [Mask2Former](configs/mask2former) and [EfficientNet](configs/efficientnet)
-- Support setting data root through commands, so you don't have to modify the corresponding path in config files.
+- Support setting data root through commands, users don't have to modify the corresponding path in config files anymore.
 - Support setting different seeds to different ranks, so it can introduce more randomness into the training process.
-- Support training model with multiple machines, so you can train a model by launching with multiple machines simply connected with ethernet.
+- Update the `dist_train.sh` so that the script can be used to support launching multi-node training on machines without slurm.
-- Support loading Torchvision high precision ResNet model, so you can change the config to load the new backbone model.
+- Find a good recipe for fine-tuning high precision ResNet backbone pre-trained by Torchvision.

 Please refer to [changelog.md](docs/en/changelog.md) for details and release history.